isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Mexican Tarragon.md

 <section>
 	<img title="Mexican Tarragon flowers.
 Photo by Victoria Lim." src="/images/Plants/mexicantarragon%20(2)_victorialim.jpg">
-	<p>Mexican Tarragon is a free-flowering herb that has edible flowers and leaves.
+	<p>Mexican Tarragon is a <a href="/learn-more-about-gardening/glossary/#f">free-flowering</a> herb that has edible flowers and leaves.
 Flowers are eaten raw in salads, and leaves are cooked with eggs or fish.</p>
-	<p>A perennial herb, Mexican Tarragon can be used as part of an herb border.</p>
+	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> herb, Mexican Tarragon can be used as part of an herb border.</p>
   <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
-		 <p> This plant thrives in 6 or more hours of direct sunlight, or 6-8 hours of indirect sunlight.
-Plants do best in moist, well-drained soil at least 15cm deep, making them suitable for container gardening.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
+		 <p> This plant thrives in <a href="/plant-index/horticulture-techniques/gauging-light/">6 or more hours of direct sunlight, or 6-8 hours of indirect sunlight</a>.
+Plants do best in <a href="/plant-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 15cm deep, making them suitable for <a href="/plant-index/horticulture-techniques/planting-in-containers/">container gardening</a>.
+These plants are vulnerable to <a href="/plant-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/plant-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>